FarronF/limerick-council-meetings/meetings/2015/10/19-Monthly Meeting of Metropolitan District of Limerick/Minutes of Meeting of Metropolitan District of Limerick - 21st September 2015.md

 Members expressed reservations in relation to the motion and made the following points

-during discussion of the motion;---
+during discussion of the motion;
+---
 9

  The motion should apply to only some spaces on certain streets.